alerta/alerta-docs/configuration.rst

 The MongoDB configuration can be overridden in a number of different ways to ensure that Alerta can be easily deployed in many different environments.

-For information about deploying Alerta using a MongoDB replica set see the examples in :ref:`production deployment <deploy replicaset>`.
+For information about deploying Alerta using a MongoDB replica set refer to the :ref:`high availability <high availability>` recommendations for a production deployment.

 .. _auth config: